-A family mediation service can be useful in any dispute where you and your partner (or former partner) cannot reach agreement.
+A family mediation service can be helpful in any dispute where you and your partner (or former partner) cannot reach an agreement.
 Rather than communicating through solicitors or going to court, you work with a trained family mediator who helps you talk through issues and negotiate an agreement

 Using a family mediation service